 If something on your credit report from Self isn’t correct, or after a few months you notice something missing from Self on your report, you can dispute the info on your report.

-From there, someone on our customer service team will help you troubleshoot and start the process to correct the errors if needed.
+From there, someone on our customer service team will troubleshoot and start the process to correct the errors if needed.

 Heads up: